The Adversary (Carrère book): Summary

 At the trial Carrère learns more about Romand's childhood, including the fact that he was brought up never to lie, but that he was also raised to repress and conceal bad news.
 Romand insists that his failure to complete his second year of studies at university was a result of him injuring his right wrist.
 However the incident is unprovable and Carrère believes it is more likely that Romand skipped the exam, depressed after his girlfriend Florence, later his wife, slept with him and then broke up with him.
 He eventually claimed that he had cancer to explain his scholastic absences to his friends and meanwhile re-enrolled in school and attended classes for over a decade in order to maintain his status as a student without taking any exams.

 During the trial, it also revealed that Romand kept the family afloat by taking the retirement money of his parents, uncle and in-laws and claiming to invest it through Swiss Bank accounts.
 Shortly after his father-in-law decided to withdraw some of the capital in order to buy a Mercedes in 1988, he died after a fall down the stairs when only Romand was in the house.
 At the trial, Romand maintained that he did not kill his father-in-law, and an inquiry into his death remained inconclusive.

 Romand eventually began an affair with a divorced woman he met through his best friend Luc, Corinne.
 Corinne was not attracted to Romand but was eventually charmed by his pursuit of her and his extravagant gifts towards her.
 Though Corinne eventually ended their relationship she invested thousands of francs with Romand.
 Romand, heartbroken by Corinne's rejection of him, told her he had terminal cancer in order to maintain some contact with her.
 Fearing that Romand would die, leaving her unable to access her investment Corinne asked Romand to return her money to her.
 Having drained the resources of his parents, in-laws and Corinne, Romand planned a dinner with Corinne and then murdered his wife, his two children and his parents before driving to Paris to see Corinne where he attacked her and tried to strangle her.
 She was able to fight him off and Romand passed the incident off as a result of the medication he was taking to combat his cancer.
 That evening, after returning to his home, he poured petrol through his house and set it on fire before drugging himself in a suicide attempt, but was eventually rescued by local firemen.

 Reception

-The Guardian compared it to "bad Primo Levi."
+The Guardian compared the translated version to "bad Primo Levi."
 The New York Times gave it a favourable review praising its "highly personal inquiry, written in lucid prose that has been elegantly translated by Linda Coverdale."